 Over the years, passengers have gotten crafty in their techniques, and sneaking alcohol onboard is a controversial topic.
 It is flagrantly breaking the cruise line rules, and it can lead to some serious consequences if caught.

-Royal Caribbean's website states, "Guests who violate any alcohol policies (...attempt to conceal alcoholic items at security and or luggage check points...), may be disembarked or not allowed to board, at their own expense, in accordance with out Guest Conduct Policy."
+Royal Caribbean, on the other hand, is a little bit stricter: "Guests who violate any alcohol policies (...attempt to conceal alcoholic items at security and or luggage check points...), may be disembarked or not allowed to board, at their own expense, in accordance with out Guest Conduct Policy."

 That's a lousy way to start your vacation...by not being able to go at all!